tommysullivan/ts-injector/features/readme.md

 configured phases for your convenience.

-ID of Cluster Under Test should be the id of one of the clusters defined in configuration/config.json under the "testClusters" property.
+ID of Cluster Under Test should be the id of one of the clusters defined in configuration/config.json under the "clusters" property.
 For example "tommy-cluster-1".

 ## Viewing Results